jyjuni/nikki_notes/cv/object_recogniton.md

 - people's perceptions are relative to their spoken language

+## Region Proposals

+tries to pick just a few regions that makes sense to run your continent crossfire.

+segmentation algorithm: find ~2000 blobs of potention interests

+**R-CNN:**

+Propose regions. classify proposed regions **one at a time**. output label + bounding box

+**Fast R-CNN:**

+Propose regions. use **convolution implementation** of sliding windows to classify all the proposed regions.

+(roughly similar to convolution implementation)

+**Faster R-CNN:**

+starting point: clustering step in Fast R-CNN to propose the regions are relatively slow

+use **convolutional network** to propose regions.

+*Faster R-CNN usually still quite slower than YOLO*

+> Andrew's notes on region proposal:
+>
+> I think that region proposal is an interesting idea by that not having two steps-- first propose region and then classify it--being able to do everything all at the same time, similar to the YOLO or the You Only Look Once algorithm that seems to me like a more promising direction for the long term.

 ### R-CNN

 two stage pipeline: first classify where the interesting image regions are, then do a classification of each region